dakusan/DSQL/Readme.md

 ##Members
 * <div name="Main_Member_Debug">**Debug**</div>
   * If set to true, [query information](#Main_Member_QuerysInfo) is retained, and [error functions](#Main_ErrorFunctions) also output the query parameters and compiled query
-  * This is set to `DSQL::$InitialPrintAndDieOnError` on initialization
 * <div name="Main_Member_StrictMode">**StrictMode**</div>
   * Set strict mode for the session
     * 0=Do nothing